tylerhu3/TODOWidget/README.md

 # TODOWidget
+Note: This project only works for android 6 and below.

  Latest Revision: 12/21/2017
  This is a implementation of ListView via RemoteViews as a fun project Here is the actual link to the App itself on Google Play: